gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 I can't build the project.
 I have the source code, and luckily I have a mostly working bootable image.
 I also have the object files for each source file which were built with debug symbols.
-But there's no way to change the source code and rebuild the image to incorporate those changes.
+But I don't have the software necessary to change the source code and rebuild the image to incorporate those changes.

-And I refuse to do the kind of archaeology that would be required to get a 32-bit ARM toolchain and seL4 build tools circa 2012 running on a modern OS.
+And I refuse to do the kind of archaeology that would be required to get a 32-bit ARM compiler toolchain and seL4 build scripts circa 2012 running on a modern OS.
 Getting all the tools working was hard enough back in 2012.

 In order to get past the failing assertion we need the OS to choose an IP